-Kerala journalist death: Suspended IAS officer Sriram Venkitaraman gets bail
+Kerala journalist death: High Court refuses to stay bail given to suspended IAS officer Venkitaraman

-The court granted bail after the prosecution failed to produce any evidence to prove that he was in an inebriated condition at the time of the accident.
+The lower court granted bail after the prosecution failed to produce any evidence to prove that he was in an inebriated condition at the time of the accident.

-A court in Kerala on Tuesday granted bail to Indian Administrative Services officer Sriram Venkitaraman, who was arrested and suspended after he allegedly killed journalist K Muhammed Basheer last week, PTI reported.
+The Kerala High Court on Wednesday refused to stay a lower court order granting bail to Indian Administrative Services officer Sriram Venkitaraman, who was arrested and suspended after he allegedly killed journalist K Muhammed Basheer last week, PTI reported.

+However, Justice Raja Vijayaraghavan issued a notice to Venkitaraman based on a plea by the state government against his bail.
+The case will be heard again on Friday.

+In its appeal, the state government claimed that Venkitaraman misled police and tried to destroy evidence that showed he was drunk.
+The government said that immediately after the incident, Venkitaraman lied to the police, claiming that the vehicle was driven by his friend Wafa.
+During the investigation, however, it was revealed that Venkitaraman was himself driving the car.

 The IAS officer was arrested on August 3 after he rammed his car into a two-wheeler in Thiruvananthapuram.
 Basheer died on the spot as his two-wheeler was crushed between the car and a wall.
 The officer, who was remanded in judicial custody for 14 days, later admitted himself to a private hospital.
 The next day, he was shifted to the Government Medical College after the government came under intense criticism for allowing Venkitaraman to stay in the luxury of a top-notch hospital despite the “gravity of his crime”.